Elle-York/profile_refresh/profile_refresh_19-master/README.md

 ## 2. Preventing Well (0):

-* We don't produce any indicators for this domain
+* no indicators for this domain

 ## 3. Diagnosing Well (2):